pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Above all: be mindful what you want to do.
 If you want to provide TeX as non-visual presentation, do that; you are the author and it's your prerogative.
 Just tell users and be open to criticism.

 If you want to provide more standardized descriptions, use Speech Rule Engine to generate them.
 You can provide braille-specific descriptions alongside speech-oriented ones.
 MathJax and SRE are the best there is for that kind of thing.
 If you don't use JS on the client, you can still do things server-side.
 If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS (check [this site's source](https://github.com/pkra/peterkrautzberger.org/) to see one way of doing that); several ideas are being discussed in the standards world which might make exploration work without client-side JS in the future.

+If any of that sounds interesting but you don't know where to go next, feel free to get in touch, I'd love to help.

 ## The end